This green bean and potato salad is tossed with freshly made basil pesto, tomato, green beans, and toasted almonds. An excellent summer side dish.

 The Italian word pesto translates roughly as “pounded” and typically refers to any food mashed in a mortar.
 But the best-known pesto is a sauce made with fresh basil leaves, garlic, olive oil, pine nuts, and grated cheese.
-It’s traditionally the sauce for a pasta dish that also includes green beans and potatoes, but here the pasta has been left out and the pesto is instead served over a salad of warm cubed potatoes and green beans.
-In another departure from tradition, dry-roasted almonds are used in place of the pine nuts.
-Make this recipe in the summer when the markets are well stocked with beautiful fresh basil.–Marie Simmons
+It’s traditionally the sauce for a pasta dish that also includes green beans and potatoes, but here the pasta has been left out.
+In another departure from tradition, dry-roasted almonds are used in place of pine nuts.

 - Quick Glance